CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 The LoRa radio module is a Modtronix inAir9 (868MHz band) based on Semtech SX1276 chip but you can use an RFM95W for instance with a breakout board.
 See for instance the PCBs developed in our seminal works on DIY LoRa, [https://github.com/CongducPham/LowCostLoRaGw](https://github.com/CongducPham/LowCostLoRaGw), but there are many other breakout boards for RFM9x from the maker communities.
 We actually bought many of those Modtronix inAir4/9/9B, back in 2015 when we started our activities on LoRa, and when these radio modules from the Australian company were one of the first LoRa modules available on the market.
 Then, for integration purposes, we moved to the RFM95 radio modules that can be soldered on custom PCBs.
 So it is good that we can give these inAir modules a second life as with the `XIAO ESP32-S3 Sense` there is little need to design a custom PCB for integration purpose.

-As back-to-back transmission of image packets with LoRa may not be allowed by LoRaWAN radio module, we prefer to use a raw LoRa radio module (instead of a LoRaWAN RAK3172 radio module for instance) in order to be able to optimize the whole LoRa transmission process, including implementing innovative and efficient channel access control mechanisms to limit packet collisions between several LoRaCAM devices.
+As back-to-back transmission of image packets with LoRa may not be allowed by LoRaWAN radio module, we prefer to use a raw LoRa radio module (instead of a LoRaWAN RAK3172 radio module for instance) in order to be able to optimize the whole LoRa transmission process, including implementing innovative and efficient channel access control mechanisms to limit packet collisions between several LoRaCAM-AI devices.

-## Low Power LoRaCAM?
+## Low Power LoRaCAM-AI?

 Using a camera, processing the image and eventually transmitting image packets definitely consume more than a simple sensor.
-It is important to have efficient low power solutions for running LoRaCAM on batteries for several months.
+It is important to have efficient low power solutions for running LoRaCAM-AI on batteries for several months.
 Unfortunately, we were not able simply put the `XIAO ESP32-S3 Sense` in an efficient low power mode.
 It seems that the hardware power down method is not possible on that platform because the power down wire line is actually not connected.
 See for instance this [discussion thread](https://forum.seeedstudio.com/t/xiao-esp32s3-sense-camera-sleep-current/271258/40) on Seeedstudio forum.
 Using software method (using `set_reg()` for instance) is not working neither, at least with the test we conducted.
 Maybe we missed something but it is not working.
-So the solution we are implementing at the moment is to use an Arduino Pro Mini to drive a MOSFET to power ON/OFF the LoRaCAM.
-It means that LoRaCAM will have a cold start each time it is waked up (actually power up) by the Arduino.
+So the solution we are implementing at the moment is to use an Arduino Pro Mini to drive a MOSFET to power ON/OFF the LoRaCAM-AI.
+It means that LoRaCAM-AI will have a cold start each time it is waked up (actually power up) by the Arduino.
 It is however not that limiting as the deep sleep mode of ESP32S3 would have lead to the same behavior.
 The proposed wiring is illustrated below.

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/XIAO-ESP32S3-Sense-wiring.png" width="800">